azureserverlesshub/azureserverlesshub.github.io/content/eda/getting-started/_index.md

     {{<feature-card-with-btn
     title="Azure Service Bus"
-    subtitle="Azure Service Bus, a fully managed enterprise message broker, facilitates communication between applications and services.
+    subtitle="Azure Service Bus is a fully managed enterprise message broker, facilitates communication between applications and services.
 It achieves this by decoupling them, offering benefits such as load balancing work across competing workers, secure data routing across service & application boundaries, and reliable coordination for transactional work that requires a high-degree of reliability" icon="azure-service-bus"
     firstBtnText="Patterns"
     firstBtnLink= "/patterns/"